 35. Nevertheless, someone will say, "How are the dead raised?
 And with what body do they come?"
 36. Fool!
 What you sow does not come to life unless it dies.
 37. And what you sow is not the body that shall be; rather, it is bare grain - it may be of wheat, or one of the other grains; 38.
 And God gives it a body according to His will, and to each of the seeds its own body (1Corinthians 15:35 - 38, HBFV)

 Paul goes on to state that our earthly, weak and mortal physical bodies that are 'sown' or put in the grave will be replaced with an immortal, strong and beautiful spiritual body (verses 42 - 44).

 Paul's analogy comparing the body to a seed is meaningful to me.
-If you plant a seed of corn, you'll recognize what grows from that to be corn; plant a rose, and you'll recognize what grows from that to be a rose.
-It follows that if Clay Willis is planted, what will come from that is recognized as Clay.
-He tells us plainly that, "if there is a natural, i.e., physical, body, there is also a spiritual body."
+If you plant a seed of corn, you will recognize what grows from that to be corn; plant a rose, and you will recognize what grows from that to be a rose.
+It follows that if a person is "planted" in the ground then what will come from it, after a resurrection, will be recognizable.
+The apostle tells us plainly that first a natural body has to be sown before a spiritual one can exist (verse 44).
 There is every reason to believe that spiritual bodies will be recognized by those who knew the physical.
-The spiritual body will be perfect, not flawed as are physical bodies.
-Those who knew the physical body will be able, perhaps after some confusion, to recognize the spiritual body of a loved one - when we truly have heaven on earth!
+Those who knew the physical body will be able, perhaps after some confusion, to recognize the spiritual bodies of loved ones.